riteshmckvie/java-8-workshop/README.md

 The aim of this repository is to show some of the most important improvements in Java 8.

 ## Lambda Expressions
-Lambda expression is concise representation of any anonymous function that can be passed around.
+Lambda expression is a concise representation of any anonymous function that can be passed around.

-Lambda technically don’t let you anything that you couldn’t do prior to Java 8.
+Lambda technically don’t let you do anything that you couldn’t do prior to Java 8.
 But you no longer have to write clumsy code using anonymous classes.
 [Java 7 vs Java 8 example](src/test/java/com/lohika/java8workshop/lambda/LambdaFirstShotTest.java)

 ![Lambda structure](src/main/resources/lambda.png "Lambda Expression Structure")